Gibberlings3/EndlessBG1/c#endlessbg1/readme.c#endlessbg1.polish.txt

 HISTORIA ZMIAN:

+Version 18.1:
+-(BG:EE, EET) Translations of new lines added for Italian (by Frenzgyn) and French (by JohnBob), too.

 Version 18:
 -Revised Russian version, by Ulpian.
 -"Duke Eltan Is in the Palace": the mod added Duke Eltan will be removed after BG1 is finished to clear the area for mods that reopen the palace in EET(BGII).